iiitv/ChefLib/CONTRIBUTING.md

 ## How to contribute?

-* Have a look at the table in README.
-They contain the list of codes solved by people in CodeChefs rated contests.
+* Have a look at the table in README.md.
+They contain the list of codes solved by people in CodeChef's rated contests.
-* Find a code which an entry which is not yet added create an issue for it.
+* Find a code for which an entry which is not yet added create an issue for it.
 * Make sure you are assigned for the issue before sending the PR.
-* Code added should follow the standard guidelines of that language, messy codes will not be accepted.
+* Code added should follow the standard guidelines of that language, untidy codes will not be accepted.
 * Send a PR.
 * Make sure that you only send the source code not the binaries and executables in PR.
 * While sending a PR make sure you follow one issue per PR rule.
-* Link to your solution on codechef is mandatory.
+* Link to your solution on CodeChef is mandatory.

 <a name="cs"></a>